 In 2019 both sessions were held over the same weekend, allowing for middle and high school students to have shared experiences throughout the weekend, while continuing to have programming that was specific to their age group.
 This was a great experience for all that attended.
 In addition to both sessions being held over the same weekend, the adult mentor (the Eli) was invited to come alongside their student, fostering the mentor/mentee relationship at the retreat.
 These changes in format seemed to go smoothly and many benefits were observed.

 Students have many opportunities competing for their time.
 Attendance at a retreat over the weekend can be challenging to attend, due to many school and other responsibilities.
 The Samuel School retreat will likely be changing in format again, to make it even more accessible to students.
-The Board of Youth and Young Adults hope to hold this retreat in the fall of 2020.
+The Board of Youth and Young Adults is exploring options for the 2020/21 school year.
 Stay tuned for more information, coming soon!

 Questions?
 Contact the Yearly Meeting Office: 503-538-9419 or email@example.com